 python my_data_pipeline.py

-# Retrieve the cached results
+# Run again (notice the cached results)

 python my_data_pipeline.py